Diversity of Patient Voices

 I hadn’t always thought this way, but I realized after being told that a hysterectomy is my best option that no one knows my body better than I do and I truly had to become a champion for myself and my health!

-The White dress project is a global nonprofit organization dedicated to raising awareness about the uterine fibroid (UF) epidemic through education, research, community and advocacy.
-We are dedicated to this mission, by advocating for research funding, highlighting reproductive health inequities, educating many on fibroids and its treatment options, and empowering a community who will advocate for their best health choices and no longer suffer in silence with this chronic illness.
+The White dress project is a global nonprofit organization dedicated to raising awareness about the uterine fibroid (UF) epidemic through education, research, community, and advocacy.
+We are dedicated to this mission, by advocating for research funding, highlighting reproductive health inequities, educating many on fibroids and its treatment options, and empowering a community to advocate for their best health choices and no longer suffer in silence with this chronic illness.

 One of the things I love most about our organization is that our patient community is our north star and guiding force as we work to create an environment where their health concerns are believed, all their options are accessible, and where community, research, advocacy, and science intersect.